BlueBrain/bluebrain.github.com/_projects/Fivox-0.5.md

 as the volume parameter.
 The fivox data source will be loaded automatically and selected through one of the volume URI schemes.

+The sample-point command line tool can be used to extract the time series at a specific 3D point.
+The output file can be then used as the input for the plot2D.py python tool to generate a 2D graph showing the evolution of the data over time.

 To use the ImageSource programmatically, please refer to the @ref fivox namespace documentation and voxelize command line tool.